eclipse-researchlabs/brain-iot-tutorials/_tutorial/35-fabric-onpremise.md

     [control]$ scp fabric-n4@fabric-n4:ansible/license.ini ansible/.
 {:.shell}

+If you don't have access to the BRAIN-IoT demo network, then you need to contact [Paremus](mailto:support@paremus.com) to obtain these files.
+{:.note}

 ## Manage Fabric

 When you have successfully deployed the fabric, you can use it for the [Distributed Deployment](20-distributed.html) tutorial.